 Frost, Kali and Hua, Inez, "Quantifying Spatiotemporal Impacts of the Interaction of Water Scarcity and Water Use by the Global Semiconductor Manufacturing Industry" (2019).
-Purdue University Libraries Open Access Publishing Support Fund.
+Purdue University Libraries Open Access Publishing Fund.
 Paper 2.

 Date of this Version

 Semiconductor industry Industrial water use Water scarcity index Water-energy nexus Scarcity-weighted withdrawals Spatiotemporal impacts